 Catherine (Kiki) Brölmann is an associate professor of international law at the Department of International Law, and a research fellow at the Amsterdam Center for International Law.
 She is Director of the PhD Programme in Law at the UvA, and director of the Research Master in Public International Law.

 Brölmann is a member of the Advisory Committee for Public International Law of the Netherlands Government.
+In 2019-2020 she is a Visiting Professor at Université Lyon 3.

 She holds a degree in law (LL.M and PhD, UvA) and in Italian and Romance Literature Studies (MA, UvA).
 Other, legal, formation includes a diploma of the University of Helsinki, Summer Seminar (1998).